SoCXin/doc/docs/X86/pio-check.rst

 User Interface
 --------------

-There is the rich and friendly interface for |PIOCheck| in :ref:`piohome`.
 It allows you to filter messages or directly jump to an issue in a source code.

 .. image:: ../_static/images/home/pio-home-inspect-stats-check.png